Statistics Explained

 A variety of energy indicators are used to measure energy consumption at different stages of the supply chain and progress towards the EU energy targets.
 The following box explains the indicators and the differences between them.

-Gross available energy (GAE) represents the total energy demand of a country.
+Gross available energy (GAE): represents a country’s total energy demand.
 It is defined as: primary production + recovered/recycled products + imports – exports + stock changes.

 Gross inland energy consumption (or gross inland consumption; GIC): represents energy demand including international aviation but excluding maritime bunkers.
 It is defined as: gross available energy – international maritime bunkers.